labgem/PPanGGOLiN/docs/user/Outputs.md

 ```

 ## Write genomes with pangenome annotations

-Writes 'flat' files that represent the genomes along with their associated pangenome elements with command `write_genomes`.
+The `write_genomes` command creates 'flat' files representing genomes with their pangenome annotations.

+To generate output exclusively for particular genomes, users can utilize the `--organisms` argument.
+This argument accepts a list of organism names, either directly entered in the command line (comma-separated) or referenced from a file where each line contains a single organism name.

 ### Table with pangenome annotations